-- 6. Tap BEGIN SETUP. - Tap letters on the keypad to enter a personalised screen message (see "Selecting, Adding and Deleting Items" on page 7).
-Then tap the tick symbol.
+- 5. Tap BEGIN SETUP. - 6.
+Tap letters on the keypad to enter a personalized screen message (see "Selecting, Adding, and Deleting Items" on page 6).
+Then tap the checkmark.

 Note: You must enter at least one character.

 Tip: Including a contact phone number in the message could help in recovering a misplaced PDM.